 Equally dramatic has been the slump in popularity for what was a Kiwi favourite, Britain.

 The proportion making that big trek has plummeted from 8.3 per cent to 2.5 per cent.

-And while Australia remains by far the most popular spot to visit with 430,000 crossing the Tasman last year, as a percentage of all outbound holiday travel it has shrunk from just over half to 38.7 per cent.
+And while Australia remains by far the most popular spot to visit with 430,000 crossing the Tasman in 2016, as a percentage of all outbound holiday travel it has shrunk from just over half to 38.7 per cent.

 Travel experts say the holiday exodus has gained momentum that is hard to see slowing soon.

 Kiwis aren't the only ones travelling in record numbers.
-Last year 1.2 billion people took overseas trips, according to United Nations figures, and they spent more than $1.7 trillion.
+In 2016 more than 1.2 billion people took overseas trips, according to United Nations figures, and they spent more than $1.7 trillion.

 In 1983 an economy-class return fare to Los Angeles was $2196 or close to $5000 when adjusted for inflation.
 Some LA fares have dropped below $800 over the past two years as more airlines fly directly across the Pacific, more than doubling the number of New Zealand travellers over six years.